PTB-SR/ocdb/docs/usecases.rst

     The ocdb package purposefully does *not* depend on Matplotlib, due to its many dependencies.
 Therefore, if you install ocdb without further explicit dependencies, you may not have Matplotlib available and plotting will not work.
 However, as soon as Matplotlib is available from within your Python installation/virtual environment, plotting as shown below will work.

-In the simplest form, plotting data of a given substance are as easy as:
+In the simplest form, plotting data of a given substance is as easy as:

 .. code-block::